chtwilfer/CIOAdvisoryTeam/9 Team Structure/README.md

 The structure of a CIO Advisory Team on the Service Provider site can also look like this:

-- Enterprise Solution Architect (as a Project Manager and Generalist Architect):
+- Enterprise Solution Architect or Demand Manager (as a Project Manager and Generalist Architect):

 - Solution Architect / Cloud Architect: